Maria Polydouri: Work

 Maria Polydouri belongs to the generation of 1920, which fostered the feeling of dissatisfaction and decline.
 Love and death are the two axes around which her poetry revolves.
 Her poetry is a concise source of lyricism that breaks in deep sorrow and sometimes grief, with obvious influences from the love of her life, Kostas Karyotakis, but also laments from Mani.
 Polydouri's affective and emotional exacerbations often cover some technical weaknesses and songwriting amenities.

 Critic and poet Kostas Stergiopoulos wrote:

 "Maria Polydouri used to write her poems as if she was writing her personal diary.
 The transmutation happened automatically and effortlessly.
 To Polydouri, expression meant straight transcribing from the events occurring in her emotional world to the poetic language with all the idealizations and exaggerations her romantic nature dictated to her".

 The first article about Maria Polydouri based on her archives and diary belongs to Vasiliki Bobou-Stamati and is published in Elliniki Dimiourgia (1954), p.
 617-624.
 The Collected Works of Maria Polydouri released for the first time in the 1960s by Estia Press, curated by Lili Zografou.
 Since then they have been republished by various publishers.
 The writer and poet Kostis Gimossoulis has written a fictional biography titled "Raining light".
 Her poems have been set to music by Greek composers, classical artists and rock – including Menelaos Palladio, Kostis Kritsotakis, Nikos Mamangakis, Yiannis Spanos, Notis Mavroudis, George Arkomanis, Dimitris Papadimitriou, Michalis Koumbios, Stelios Botonakis and band "Plinthetes" and " Iliodromio "and the composer Nikos Fylaktos with voice and piano.

-In 2009, she was portrayed by Maria Kitsiou in the Greek TV series Karyotakis (TV series), aired by ERT1.
+In 2009, she was portrayed by Maria Kitsiou in the Greek TV series Karyotakis, aired by ERT1.